 Bottom line

-Admittedly the current Delta One Lounge is rather small, but still, this is the first time we’ve seen a US carrier open two premium international business lounges at the same airport.
+Admittedly the original Delta One Lounge is rather small, but still, this is the first time we’ve seen a US carrier open two premium international business lounges at the same airport.
 We know Delta plans to grow at LAX, though I’m curious just how much growth is in the cards.

 What do you make of a second Delta One Lounge LAX?